anttihil/algo/notes/0005 Longest Palindromic Substring.md

   //console.log(grid);

   for (let end = 0; end < s.length; end++) {
+    // we can also loop "start" from 0 ascending b/c it only matters that end is fixed first
-    for (let start = end - 1; start >= 0; start--) {
+    // in the dp grid the previous palindrome is (start+1, end-1) which means that the diagonally lower right cell is needed.
+Thus, we need to loop through rows of a given column (downwards or upwards) for (let start = end - 1; start >= 0; start--) {
       //console.log("[start,end]:" [start, end]);
       if (s[end] === s[start]) {